jayalmaraz/jay-almaraz.github.io/docs/managers/admin-console.md

 Categorising incidents is critical to gaining insights into the risks that may emerge as your teams and operations grow.
 Campfire has a particular structure to incident categories which allow for many layers of sub-groupings before a final option is presented.

-On the incident report, groups and categories behave identically -- they are effectively folders which contain more layers.
-The difference between a group and a category is that a category can only contain `Details`.
-This means that a category will be the last layer that is created before details are finally added.
+On the incident report, categories and groups behave identically -- they are effectively folders which contain more layers.
+The difference between a category and a group is that a group can only contain `Details`.
+This means that a group will be the last layer that is created before details are finally added.

-- The root can contain groups or categories
+- The root can contain categories or groups
-- Groups can contain groups or categories
+- Categories can contain other categories, or groups
-- Categories can contain only details
+- Groups can contain only details

 You can preview the configuration at any time by viewing the Incident Report.